derb12/pybaselines/docs/algorithms/algorithms_1d/whittaker.rst

-Whittaker-smoothing-based algorithms are usually referred to in literature as weighted least squares, penalized least squares, or asymmetric least squares, but are referred to as Whittaker-smoothing-based in pybaselines to distinguish them from polynomial techniques that also take advantage of weighted least squares (like :meth:`~.Baseline.loess`) and penalized least squares (like :meth:`~.Baseline.penalized_poly`).
+Whittaker-smoothing-based algorithms are usually referred to in literature as weighted least squares, penalized least squares, or asymmetric least squares, but are referred to as Whittaker-smoothing-based in pybaselines to distinguish them from other algorithms that also take advantage of weighted least squares (like :meth:`~.Baseline.loess`) and penalized least squares (like :meth:`~.Baseline.beads`).

 A great introduction to Whittaker smoothing is Paul Eilers's `A Perfect Smoother paper <https://doi.org/10.1021/ac034173t>`_ (note that Whittaker